Murder of Tammy Terrell: Discovery

 At approximately 9:20 p.m. on October 5, 1980, the nude body of a white adolescent or young woman between 13 and 25 years old (most likely 17–18 years old) was found with blunt force trauma including multiple wounds to the back of the head (believed to be from a roofing hammer or framing hammer), signs of injury to the face, and seven puncture-type stab wounds on the upper left area of her back.
 One of her lower teeth had been knocked out in the attack.
 There was evidence of sexual assault.

 Her body was found just south of State Route 146, near the Arroyo Grande wash, where the I-215 Beltway is currently.
 She had been placed in a position described as "posed, basically" and was face-down.
 The body was discovered by two brothers who were driving on a dirt road, one of whom was an off-duty police officer.
 The cause of death was identified as an unknown two-pronged instrument with prongs around 3 in long that was used to stab the victim.
 The body appeared to have been washed, and a piece of yellow or orange shower curtain was nearby.

 Her hair was a natural brownish blond, red, or strawberry blond color at shoulder-length (about 11 in long).
 She was around tall and weighed between 98-110 lb.
 She still had her wisdom teeth (which were impacted) and had a visible gap between two of her upper-right teeth, possibly occurring postmortem.
 There is also the possibility she had fractured her jaw in the past.
 She had pierced ears and her nails were painted silver.

 The victim had dental fillings in some of her teeth, showing that she had seen a dentist.
 Her eyes were a hazel or blue color (some sources say green) and she had a small (about 1/2″×1/4″), crude, apparently amateur tattoo of an "S" on the inside of her right forearm, made with blue ink.
 The tattoo appeared to have been "inked" not long before she died.
-She had a vaccination scar on her left bicep.
+She had a vaccination scar on her left biceps.
 It was determined that she had probably died the day before her body was discovered.
 The victim also had undergone an unusual "suture procedure" to straighten one of her teeth, which led investigators to believe she was not impoverished.

 The police officer who discovered her body donated money for burial of the body, regularly visits the burial site with his wife, and leaves flowers in her memory.